Create a Component

 4. Add JavaScript code that defines the behavior of the property, event, or method.

-For example, the following code defines custom properties for the Login component, which can be downloaded from Temenos Forge.
+For example, the following code defines custom properties for the Login component.

 /**